fbricon/p2-browser/readme.md

     └── com.ifedorenko.p2browser.rcp-win32.win32.x86_64.zip
 ```

-* To start p2-browser, execute p2browser (or p2browser.exe, on Windows) from the root of RCP app
+* To start p2-browser, execute p2browser (or p2browser.exe, on Windows) from the root of the RCP app
   for your platform.